c2d-usp/pici/README.md

 ruff check . --fix -s
 ```

-Running this command will change automatically.
+Running this command will make changes automatically.
-We suggest the use of flag `-s` to silence the countless print logs.
+We suggest using the flag `-s` to silence the numerous print logs.

 #### Black

 This project uses **[Black](https://black.readthedocs.io/en/stable/)** for automatic Python code formatting.
-Black is an code formatter that ensures consistency by enforcing a uniform style.
+Black is a code formatter that ensures consistency by enforcing a uniform style.

 Usage example for a file: